 Getting away from it all is overrated.
 Instead, get away from most of life’s troubles and frustrations and keep the good stuff, like listening to your favorite podcasts on your phone, reading great books on your Kindle, or actually calling your mom.
 (You know it’s been too long!)
 To do this, you’re going to need a fully charged phone, and while you’re at it, let’s keep your Fitbit alive too, so it can congratulate you on the super long hike you’re planning during your trip.

 To keep your favorite and necessary gadgets going, pick up a handy solar-powered charger.
-There are plenty available on Amazon for under $50, including this one, this one, and this one.
+There are plenty available on Amazon for under $50, including this one.
 Stick it in the sun for a few hours, and then plug in your USB cord and start charging your smaller devices.
 Your mom can’t wait to hear from you!

 2. Solar-Powered Lanterns